 Who is ABHE and why did SBIC choose ABHE?

-ABHE is a North American higher education association officially approved by the U.S. Department of Education and is an officially recognized “faith based” accrediting association by CHEA (Council for Higher Education Accreditation, http://www.chea.org/pdf/CHEA_USDE_AllAccred.pdf).
-For more information about ABHE visit their website at www.abhe.org.
-You can also contact ABHE at: Association for Biblical Higher Education, 5850 T. G. Lee Blvd., Orlando, FL 32822; Phone: 407.207.0808; Web: www.abhe.org.
+ABHE is a North American higher education association recognized by the U.S. Department of Education and is an officially recognized “faith?based” accrediting association by CHEA (Council for Higher Education Accreditation, http://www.chea.org/pdf/CHEA_USDE_AllAccred.pdf).
+For more information about ABHE, visit their website at www.abhe.org.
+You can also contact ABHE at: Association for Biblical Higher Education, 5850 T. G. Lee Blvd., Orlando, FL 32822; telephone, 407.207.0808; web, www.abhe.org.

-SBIC chose ABHE because we believe this accrediting association provides the best choice for helping us grow institutionally and advance high academic standards, while carrying out our institutional mission statement which is “to equip men and women to be competent servant leaders with a bible-centered worldview” and learning outcomes associated with our bible-centered curriculum.
-Our mandate likewise affirms this decision by our Board of Directors and members of the broader SBIC educational community: “Timeless servant leadership rooted in God’s authoritative Word.”
+SBIC chose ABHE because we believe this accrediting association provides the best choice for helping us grow institutionally and advance high academic standards, while carrying out our biblical higher education institution mission statement which is “to equip men and women to be competent servant leaders with a Bible-centered worldview” and learning outcomes associated with our bible-centered curriculum.
+Our well known branding statement likewise affirms this decision by our Board of Directors and members of the broader SBIC educational community: “Equipping Servant Leaders.”

 Where is SBIC in the accreditation process?

-After being accepted as an ABHE “Applicant" institution in February, 2014, Southern Bible Institute & College began documenting its compliance with the Association’s annual reporting cycle and Comprehensive Integrated Standards (CIS), the next steps in the process for achieving Candidacy.
+After being accepted as an ABHE “Applicant" institution in February, 2014, Southern Bible Institute & College began documenting its compliance with the Association’s annual reporting cycle and Institutional Accreditation Standards (IAS), the next steps in the process for achieving Candidacy.
 SBIC makes its institutional outcomes public on the website at http://www.southernbible.org/index.cfm/PageID/1610/index.htm.
-ABHE's list of Comprehensive Integrated Standards can be found on the ABHE Website in the COA Manual, pages 13-29.
-Web URL: http://www.abhe-resources.com/pdfResources/COA/2013_COA_Manual.pdf.
+ABHE's list of Comprehensive Integrated Standards can be found on the ABHE Website in the COA Manual, pages 11-30.
+Web URL: https://www.abhe.org/wp-content/uploads/2018/06/2018-COA-Manual.pdf.

-ABHE's Comprehensive Integrated Standards principally involves the submission of a comprehensive institutional self study with assessment and planning documents.
-The self study is rigorous compliance evaluation of the whole institution with responses and documentation justifying that SBIC be granted Candidacy, the next step in the process accreditation process and the reason for which SBIC chose ABHE, to help us grow institutionally and advance high academic standards, while carrying out our and institutional mission statement and learning outcomes associated with our bible-centered curriculum.
+ABHE's Institutional Accreditation Standards principally involve the submission of a comprehensive institutional self study with assessment and planning documents.
+The Self Study is a rigorous compliance evaluation of the whole institution with responses and documentation justifying that SBIC be granted Candidacy.
+This next step in pursing the accreditation process is the reason for which SBIC chose ABHE to help us grow institutionally and advance high academic standards, while carrying out our and institutional mission statement and learning outcomes associated with our Bible-centered curriculum.

-What about admission into Graduate School?
-It should be kept in mind that admission decisions are completely up to the staff and policies of the school to which a student applies.
-SBIC graduates have been accepted into graduate programs at major bible-centered colleges, seminaries, and universities, who maintain faith-based accreditation status with associations like ABHE and ATS (Association of Theological Schools), and may also maintain regional accreditation status with associations like SACS (Southern Association Colleges and Schools).
+What about admission into a graduate institution or program?
+It should be kept in mind that admission decisions are completely up to the staff and policies of the institution to which a student applies.
+SBIC graduates have been accepted into graduate programs at major Bible-centered colleges, seminaries, and universities, who maintain faith-based accreditation status with associations like ABHE and ATS (Association of Theological Schools), and may also maintain regional accreditation status with associations like SACS (Southern Association Colleges and Schools).

 SBIC student course work credit has likewise been accepted for transfer credit by these institutions.
 Some of these institutions include Dallas Baptist University, Criswell College, and Dallas Theological Seminary.